 Q. In the SMART Imagebase, what is My Lightbox?
 How long stored?

-My Lightbox is a repository where users can store images for later retrieval, or share the images with others.
+My Lightbox is a repository where users can create a collection of selected content during a single website session, or if logged in to your My Lightbox account, create and save the collection for later retrieval, or share the collection with others.
 Use My Lightbox to select and compare illustrations, animations, medical exhibits and other content.
-You may invite others to view your My Lightbox items by emailing a link to the contents.
-My Lightbox allows you to include a message when emailing a link to others.

 My Lightbox is separate from My EBSCOhost and any other personalization features available via EBSCO interfaces.